getnikola/nikola/README.rst

 Static websites are safer, use fewer resources, and avoid vendor and platform lock-in.
-You can read more about this in the `Nikola Handbook`_
+You can read more about this in the `Nikola Handbook`_ Also a Content Management System takes its own time to process the data and generate HTML.
+You save that processing time as the server can fetch the file and send it straight to the client.

 What Can Nikola Do?